Improving Lives, Improving Communities

 Improves quality of life

 Market research shows MCC generates a positive return on investment for students and communities in Mohave County.
-The college adds $212.4 million in income to the Mohave County economy each year.
+The college adds $214 million to the Mohave County economy each year.

-For every one dollar invested in MCC, the public will receive a cumulative value of $7.50 in benefits.
+For every one dollar invested in MCC, the public receives a cumulative value of $7.50 in benefits.

-MCC alumni generate approximately $191 million in added income to the region each year.
+MCC alumni generate an additional $186.2 million in economic benefits to the region each year.

-96% of MCC students surveyed in 2018 agree, the college did an excellent job preparing them for a career and/or pursuit of continuing their higher education at a university.
+96% of MCC graduates surveyed in 2018 agree, the college did an excellent job preparing them for a career and/or pursuit of continuing their higher education at a university.

 Information above is based on data collected by MCC Institutional Research Division, and Economic Modeling Specialists International, a leading provider of economic impact studies and labor market data.